Empowering Digital Resilience in the Federated States of Micronesia

 Pohnpei, Federated States of Micronesia: In the promotion of digital resilience and online safety in the Federated States of Micronesia (FSM), Micronesian Productions hosted a Cyber Security Forum in Pohnpei, earlier this month.
 This forum, supported by the UN Development Programme (UNDP) Pacific Digital Democracy Initiative (PDDI) and the European Union (EU), will empower citizens and civil society through digital transformation.

-Bringing together key stakeholders from government, media, the private sector, and civil society to informed and empowered participants about the importance of proactively engaging in digital safety activities to protect themselves, their businesses, and their communities from online threats.
+Bringing together key stakeholders from government, media, the private sector, and civil society the event informed and empowered participants about the importance of proactively engaging in digital safety activities to protect themselves, their businesses, and their communities from online threats.

 In his welcome remarks, Nigel Jaynes, Executive Director of Micronesian Productions, expressed gratitude to all participants: